Hospitalised Czech president set to be stripped of powers as scandal brews over signature

 Fiala said the hospital's report was "very serious".
 "It is necessary to find an agreement on the way forward across the political spectrum," he said.

-The controversy over Zeman's signature illustrates the concern over the way that the president's key advisers have provided little and misleading information about his health, and have often appeared to be following their own interests, rather than Zeman's or the state's.
+The controversy over Zeman's signature demonstrates the concern over the way that his key advisers – Mynar and Martin Nejedly – have often appeared to be controlling the ailing president, while providing little and apparently misleading information about his health.
+Doctors at the hospital were reportedly furious after Vondracek downplayed Zeman's health problems and reported after his visit that the president was "telling jokes and in a good mood".

+In the past Zeman's key officials have also been attacked for allegedly following their own private business interests, rather than Zeman's or the state's, and for being too close to the Kremlin.
+Some analysts now believe the advisers – neither of whom has security clearance – are desperate to cover their tracks or even secure a promise of immunity from the new government before Zeman is forced to retire and a new president is elected.

-Mynar, who has no security clearance and has close links with the Kremlin, was present at the meeting between Zeman and Vondracek and both allegedly witnessed the signing of the document.
-Even if this actually happened, Mynar already knew that Zeman's doctors regarded him as unfit to carry out his duties.
+Mynar was present at the meeting between Zeman and Vondracek and both allegedly witnessed the signing of the presidential order.
+Even if this actually happened, Mynar already knew that Zeman's doctors regarded him as unfit to carry out his duties, so he should not have presented him with the order to sign.

-The danger the politicians now want to avert is the president's advisers in effect taking over his responsibilities until the new parliament meets and transfers his powers to them.
+According to Mynář, information on the prognosis of the president's recovery is only available to the head of state and his family.
+Zeman has apparently not consented to having his health details publicised.

+The president's spokesman has published a tweet indicating that the opposition-led Senate is mounting a coup to try to deprive the president of his powers.